zsquareplusc/python-embedded-launcher/README.rst

     py -m pip install --user --ignore-installed -r requirements.txt

-Alternatively, download all dependencies as wheels first, so that subsequent runs to create a distribution do not need to download from the internet.
+Alternatively, download all dependencies as wheels first, so that subsequent runs to create a distribution do not need to download from the Internet.

 Fetch dependencies once (using ``py -2`` or ``py -3``)::